-My feet are absolutely killing me, and it's not from the 10,000 steps I have been walking daily to kick the New Year off on the right foot.
-The spring in my step has been hampered by the plastic-spiked gel inserts that have been stuffed into my shoes (voluntarily) during a "Virtual Dementia Tour" hosted by Watercrest Senior Living

-Community.
-Our tour was designed to enhance empathy and understanding for those who are suffering from memory loss or a dementia-related illness.
+My feet are absolutely killing me, and it's not from the 10,000 steps I have been walking daily to kick the new year off on the right foot.
+The spring in my step has been hampered by the plastic-spiked gel inserts that have been stuffed into my shoes (voluntarily) during a "Virtual Dementia Tour" hosted by Watercrest Senior Living Community.
+The tour was designed to enhance empathy and understanding for those who are suffering from memory loss or a dementia related illness.
 I literally learned how "out of step" one can feel when the mind and body are out of sync.

-Ann SanCartier, community relations director at the Lake Nona campus, which specializes in both Assisted Living and Memory Care, suggested I walk 1/10 of mile in the shoes of the aged, and help expand the program's reach by sharing it with readers.
-Following a warm welcome and a tour of the state-of-the-art facility, she stressed, the "resident-specific care" of each Watercrest resident as the community's primary focus, with every caregiver a Certified Dementia Practitioner.
+Ann SanCartier, community relations director at the Lake Nona campus, which specializes in both assisted living and memory care, suggested I walk a 1/10 of mile in the shoes of the aged, and help expand the program's reach by sharing it with readers.
+Following a warm welcome and a tour of the state-of-the-art facility, she stressed, the "resident-specific care" of each Watercrest resident as the community's primary focus, with every caregiver a certified dementia practitioner.